metal-crow/Dark-Souls-PvP-AI/README.md

  * Cheat Engine and the table are only used to lock the camera's x rotation to 3.141592.
 If you dont want to use them, figure out how to do that yourself.
 * Download the source code and compile with [FANN](http://leenissen.dk/).
 Add the FANN dlls and the vJoyInterface dll to the exe's folder.
 * Train the defense neural network and put the .net file in a folder in the .exe's location called "Neural Nets"
- * Or skip the above two and use the folder in release.
 * (If you want the gui) Import the folder for the GUI into eclipse and run that.
 Or run the included .jar file.
 * Run the PvP AI whenever the opponent is ready.